How To Create To Do Lists In WordPress

 Priority Labels

-Here you can customize your labels for prioritizing important, normal and low items …
+This section lets you customize your labels for important, middle and lowest (low) priority items …

-Items prioritized as “important” display in red and low priority items display in a lighter shade of grey …
+Items prioritized as “important” are shown in red in your lists and low priority items display in a lighter shade of grey …

 Show To-Do Item ID

-Enabling this option (‘Yes’) will display the item’s ID on your list …
+Enabling this option displays the items’ IDs on your to-do list …

 Show Date To-Do Was Added

-Enabling this option will show the date your items table was added …
+Enabling this option displays the date your items table was added …

 To-Do List Advanced Settings > Assign To-Do Items Settings